Command Palette

 Experiment

-The authors use a 340M and 1.3B parameter model to compare EFLA against DeltaNet on language modeling and reasoning tasks, with results shown in Table 1.
-Results show that EFLA consistently outperforms DeltaNet across most metrics, achieving lower perplexity on Wikitext and LAMBADA and higher accuracy on multiple reasoning benchmarks, with the performance gap widening at larger model sizes.
+The authors compare EFLA and DeltaNet on language modeling and reasoning tasks using 340M and 1.3B parameter models.
+Results show EFLA consistently outperforms DeltaNet across most benchmarks, achieving lower perplexity on Wikitext and LAMBADA and higher accuracy on tasks like BoolQ and SciQ, with the performance gap widening at larger scale.
+This improvement is attributed to EFLA’s exact decay mechanism, which preserves long-range context fidelity more effectively than DeltaNet’s Euler-based approximation.